-Although 2 of the other coronaviruses that can kill humans, SARS COV (SARS) and MERS COV (MERS) killed over 1,600 people worldwide, SARS COV-2 is far deadlier mainly due to the fact that once it infects a person it can lie undetected for a while letting that individual unknowingly infect others.
+Although two of the other coronaviruses that can kill humans, SARS COV (SARS) and MERS COV (MERS) killed over 1,600 people worldwide, SARS COV-2 is far deadlier mainly due to the fact that once it infects a person it can lie undetected for a while letting that individual unknowingly infect others.

 How has it affected different countries?